vircadia/vircadia-docs-sphinx/docs/source/developer/interface/environment-variables.md

     VIRCADIA_LOG_OPTIONS="color, milliseconds"

-Will result in logging with millisecond precision, and color coding messages by severity.
+This will cause logging with millisecond precision, and color coding messages by severity.

-Color is enabled by default on Unix, if output is being directed to a terminal, and disabled by default on Windows.
+Color is enabled by default on Unix if output is being directed to a terminal, and disabled by default on Windows.